LauraAnalyst/311-Service-Requests-Analysis/README.md

 ![Piechart_205_h](Piechart_205_h.png)

-These services (21 categories from 86) are distinct to Cluster 0, indicating that they are predominantly associated with this cluster and their average completion time is of around 205 hours or ≈ 8.5 days.
+The services above (21 categories from 86) are distinct to Cluster 0, indicating that they are predominantly associated with this cluster and their average completion time is of around 205 hours or ≈ 8.5 days.

 ![Piechart_13_mon](Piechart_13_mon.png)

-These services (21 categories from 86) are distinct to both Cluster 0 and Cluster 2, indicating that they are associated with these clusters and their average completion times is of around 205 hours (8.5 days) — 9,440 hours (13 months).
+The 21 categories such as ‘Finance’, ‘City Clerk’s’, ‘Road permits, and others are specifically associated with both Cluster 0 and Cluster 2.
+Therefore, on average, the completion times for these service requests range from approximately 205 hours (8.5 days) to 9,440 hours (13 months).

 Out of the 86 service request categories, the remaining 44 categories are present in each of the three clusters.
 These categories have completion times ranging from 205 hours (approximately 9 days) to 29,678 hours (approximately 3.3 years).
 This indicates a significant variation in the completion times for these categories.